tylerlong/iohook/README.md

 - It doesn't support Linux
 - It only supports the latest Electron version.
-  - It might work with old versions but it's not tested.
+  - It might work with old versions of Electron but it's not tested.
+  - It doesn't work in Node.js
 - It only supports x64

+You may want to use the original project directly instead of using this project.

 ## What is the purpose?